coffemate/SuperFreezZ/README.md

 SuperFreezZ
 ===========

-An android app that makes it possible to entirely freeze all background activities of an app.
+Android app (beta) making it possible to entirely freeze all background activities of any app.
-Please note that this is a very beta version.

-Greenify is another app that can do this, but it is not Open Source.
+Greenify can also do this, but it is not Open Source.

-Any contributions are welcome.
+All contributions are welcome.

-SuperFreezZ is not yet another task manager promising to delete 10GB of data per month or making your device 2x as fast.
+SuperFreezZ is not yet another task manager promising to delete 10 GB of data per month or making your device 2x as fast.
 This is impossible.
-You should freeze only
+Only freeze:
-* apps that you do not trust (and do not want to run in background) and
+ * Untrusted apps (that you do not want to run in the background)
-* apps that you use very few.
+ * Apps used very few

-If you freeze apps that you use daily, the battery of your device will drain faster and these apps will take longer to load.
-You should take the name seriously: SuperFreezZ will super freeze your apps, and it is not that easy to defrost them.
+Freezing daily used apps drains your battery a little faster.
+Also, these apps will take longer to start when you use them the next time.

+SuperFreezZ will super freeze your apps, it takes some seconds to defrost them.

+Greenify has the same disadvantages, except that the author of Greenify does not warn you about it.

 Features
 --------

  * Optionally works without accessibility service as this slows down the device
-* Option to freeze only apps that you did not use for a week
+ * Can freeze only apps not used for a week (can be configured)
+ * Choose a white list (freeze all by standard) or a black list (do not freeze anything by standard)
+ * Can freeze apps when the screen goes off
+ * Options to freeze system apps and even SuperFreezZ itself
+ * Completely open source and free software

 Build
 -----

 The build should succeed out of the box with Android Studio and Gradle.
-If not, it is probably my fault, please open an issue then.
-Others will probably also have this problem then.
+If not, open an issue.
+Others will probably also have the problem.

 Download
 --------